BoltzExchange/boltz-backend/docs/webhooks.md

----
-description: Get notified about swap status updates
----

 # 🪝 Webhooks

+Get notified about swap status updates.

 To get the latest status of your swaps, you can poll the status endpoints of the REST API, subscribe to the WebSocket, or set a webhook when creating the swap.